 Features We Don’t Need or Don’t Like

 - Two couches in the living area – It’s just two of us.
-We don’t need the capability to sleep 6 people.
+We don’t need the capability for sleeping 6 people.
 For the same amount of space for a couch, we could use a recliner and a desk.

 - Carpets – We are not a fan of carpets.
-Both of us have allergy, so hard surface floor, which is easier to keep clean, would have served us better.
+Both of us have allergies, so hard surface floor, which is easier to keep clean, would have served us better.

 - Lack of Propane Oven – A convention oven is nice but it relies on being hooked up to shore power.
 We may put in a propane oven at some point.